 Immediately after arriving at Fr.
 Brebeuf’s mission (which had been established ten years earlier), Fr.
 Jogues fell ill of the fever.
 The missionaries had little food and lived in “crude huts” (Lives of the Saints).
-When they recovered, the epidemic broke out among the Huron, who blamed the priests.
+When they recovered, the epidemic broke out among the Hurons, who blamed the priests.
 Fr.
 Brebeuf managed to placate them, but the Huron swung between favour for the priests and suspicion of them.

 The Iroquois Capture Isaac Jogues

 In the summer of 1642, the mission at Ste.
 Marie was again faced with a bad harvest and much sickness, among both the priests and the Huron.
 Fr.
 Jogues went to Quebec to meet with his superiors and pick up supplies, despite the fact that the Iroquois were once again on the war path.

 Historian John J. Wynne explains that the “Iroquois were the fiercest Indian tribes in the east . . . bitterly opposed to the French, implacable to the Hurons, hateful of the Black Robe, as the missionary was called on account of his clerical garment” (The Jesuit Martyrs of North America).